 I think it's one of the reasons Kennedy has sort of moderated.

-I think all these judges want legacies too.
+I think all these judges want legacies, too.

-And they saw the mainstream press writing all these horrible things about them, and so, okay, we'll go the other way, just to get them back on our side and show them that we're not, you know, above whatever.
+And so, okay, we'll go the other way, just to get them back on our side and show them that we're not, you know, above whatever they were afraid that their image was with the mainstream press.

-And and I'm not surprised Clarence Thomas, you would think that with the attention on his confirmation hearings, everybody would know who he is.
+And I'm not surprised Clarence Thomas, you would think that with the attention on his confirmation hearings, everybody would know who he is.

-You'd think that certainly more than 21% would, even though it was back in the 90s.
+You'd think that certainly more than 21% would, even though it was back in the 90s, you would still think this.

-Uh, but you know, the court's not in the news that much individually.
+But, you know, the court's not in the news that much individually.

 Supreme Court said today, yes.

-Supreme Court said today, your property's worthless.
+Supreme Court said today, your property is worthless.

-Supreme Court said today you can't toke up even if you're dying with pain from cancer.
+Supreme Court said today, you can't toke up even if you're dying with pain from cancer.

-Supreme Court said today, blah blah, but they never say Anton Scalia, writing for the majority of the Supreme Court, said today that you can't toke up when you're dying for camp from cancer, you have a lot of pain.
+But they never say Antonin Scalia, writing for the majority of the Supreme Court, said today that you can't toke up when you're dying from cancer.

 They don't do it that way.